TrickfireRobotics/Documentation/CodingStandard.md

 - Global data must be documented in the design.
 - Global data must be minimized.
 - Bi-directional dependencies between software elements must be justified.
-- Exceptions and assertions used for control flow are forbidden.
+- Exceptions and assertions used for control flow must be justified.
+Exception: a timer exception used for task scheduling.
 - The use of self-modifying software is prohibited.

 **Software Design Guidelines**